amitCohen2/PredictionsConsoleEdition/README.md

 <h2>How to Run a Simulation?</h2>

 1. Clone this repository
-2. Open the CMD with thw folder path 'submit' path
+2. Open the CMD with the folder path 'submit' path
-3. Write the command: run.bat
+3. Write the command:

   ```run
   run.bat
   ```

 4. load XML files from the folder 'test-files' to run simulations.